mb389/projectcamo/README.md

 When editing a ref column users will be asked to designate the sheet they would like to reference.
 Once a sheet is selected users can "Link" to any of the records in the selected sheet.
 The ID of that record(s) will be interpolated into the designated cell.

+### Formulas

+Formula cells allow you to import formulas written by other users from the Formula Store, or write your own custom Javascript formulas.
+Formulas can reference data from other columns by either refering to them by name or Col#.

+e.g.

+The formula: `Record Name` or `Col1` will both output the value from the first column

 ## Technologies

 SpaceBook leverages React and Redux to quickly render all of your information.